COVID-19: Antibody Testing

 Antibody testing lets doctors look for antibodies in blood.

-How Is Antibody Testing for Coronavirus (COVID-19) Done?
+How Is Antibody Testing for COVID-19 Done?

-Experts are still studying how to use antibody testing during the pandemic.
 For now, it seems that only people participating in research studies should get these tests.
 Sometimes doctors will check for antibodies in a specific situation (such as when a child is in the hospital with MIS-C).

 Antibody testing isn't recommended for most people because:

 - The tests can't tell if a person is infected on the day they are tested.

 - It isn't clear how to interpret the results of an antibody test:

 - A “positive” result means the person has antibodies to the virus.
 But this doesn’t protect someone from being infected again.
 People can get COVID-19 more than once.
 So even someone whose test is positive should still do things to prevent infection like getting vaccinated, wearing a mask when recommended, and washing hands often.